Sue Watlov Phillips, Executive Director – MICAH

 Presently, Organizing/Advocating in North Minneapolis with an emphasis on Transportation (Light Rail Transit & diesel fueled engine) and other elements that transportation encompasses).

 Member of: Community Advisory Committee-to Metropolitan Council; Blue Line Coalition-member; Community Engagement Committee-member; Environmental Justice Advisory Group-to Minneapolis Pollution Control Agency’s Commissioner.

 Past/Present Organizations affiliated with: Minnesota Literacy Council-adult reading tutor; Black Veterans of America- outreach coordinator; Women Veterans Initiative Working Group-member, National Association of Black Military Women-founding member.

 John has been organizing with MICAH for nearly a decade.
 He works with the Northeast Suburban Chapter, centered in White Bear Lake and Mahtomedi.
 He is also organizing in Saint Paul.
 He worked on the Stops for Us campaign that won the three missing stops on the Central Corridor/Green Line.

 He understands how housing equity and the history and practice of racism in housing interact with zoning and land use, transit corridors, and production and maintenance of affordable housing.

 He lives on the East Side of Saint Paul with his wife and child.
 John has been involved with community radio, anti-war and anti-racism activism, and Democratic Farmer Labor politics.

 Judy comes to MICAH through the Ignation Volunteer Corps.
 She has been helping in the office since September 2012

-Veronika's experience on the web started in 1995, building her first page.
-She slowly migrated to data management and then added content creation.
+Veronika built her first page in 1995.
+Her work on the web began in front-end development, meandered through data management, and then settled in content creation.
 These skills, along with her enjoyment of restoration and repair, make this a nice fit.